Antelope Orion32 HD 64 Channel HDX & USB3 Audio Interface

 The unbeatable clocking accuracy of Orion32 HD is provided by Antelope's renowned 64-bit Acoustically Focused Clocking (AFC) jitter management technology.
 Antelope's clocking is known the world over with a 20 year reputation for excellence in both stability and sonic improvement.
 Transients will shine like never before, you'll achieve a stereo image with incomparable depth and detail.

 And that sparse and crystal clear high-end… Yes, we're talking sonic perfection just like in our game-changing OCX HD and Trinity master clocks.

-Custom FPGA for powering multiple monitor mixers and real-time effects processing, measuring only 2 samples of inaudible latency!
+• Custom FPGA for authentic modeling of vintage gear, maintaining multiple mixers with real-time effects processing and measuring only 2 samples of inaudible latency

-Mastering grade monitoring DA included using chips from our popular Pure2 Mastering Converter.
+• High Monitoring DA included using chips from our popular Pure2 Mastering Converter

-Housed in an efficient “green” design with no fans inside, means no need for expensive machine rooms or iso racks Upgrade to a higher tier HD.
+• Housed in an efficient “green” design with no fans inside, means no need for expensive machine rooms or iso racks

 |Computer Interface Type||

 |Analogue Inputs (Total)||32|